 I will shortly publish an email address where you can send questions (see below).
 Any question you ask may be turned into a FAQ, and I will publish a FAQ page as well.

-I will publish the submission process here before the start of October.
+I will publish the submission process here before the start of October (see below).
 I will require standard manuscript format in a single Word (.doc or .docx) or RTF file only.
 No PDFs nor any other alternative formats.

 Email your questions to: faq-me